Between vintage and modern

 Amêijoas à Bulhão Pato

-They are usually served as starters or snacks.
-In addition to clams (or cockles), the preparation requires lemon, coriander, olive oil and garlic.
+Usually served as starters or snacks.
+In addition to clams (or cockles), the preparation requires lemon, coriander, olive oil, and garlic.

 Where to eat?

 At Cervejaria Ramiro, Ribadouro and Nunes Real Marisqueira.

 Ginja is a red fruit that looks like a cherry.
 It’s used as the basis for a bittersweet liqueur that became a symbol of Lisbon and is sold in small groceries and specialized stores.

 Where to drink?

 At Ginja Lisboa, Ginginha do Carmo or A Ginjinha Espinheira.